ashpatel/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The main area of problems I faced were in lanes where the lighting conditions or the color of the road becomes lighter so that the lane on the left didn't have good contrast to detect.
+I experimented with using different channels of videos.
+I ended up with a workable solution for the file project_video.mp4, but still not a great solution for the file challenge_video.mp4.
+I need to experiment with additional colorspaces, channels, gradients and thresholds to come up with a more fault tolerant solution.